Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsection{Evaluation Setup}

-In both the JRDB and Vi-Fi datasets, we observe the initial 100 timestamps of out-of-sight sensor trajectories and predict the subsequent 100 timestamps in the visual modality.
-Simultaneously, we utilize paired in-sight visual trajectories and noisy sensor signals over 100 timestamps to estimate the camera matrix embeddings through the Mapping Parameters Estimator.
-This setup ensures the simultaneous evaluation of both denoising and prediction modules under realistic conditions.
+For both JRDB and Vi-Fi, we observe the first 100 timestamps of out-of-sight sensor trajectories and predict the following 100 timestamps in the visual modality.
+In parallel, we use paired in-sight visual trajectories and noisy sensor trajectories over 100 timestamps to estimate camera matrix embeddings via the Mapping Parameters Estimator.
+This protocol enables joint evaluation of the denoising and prediction modules under realistic conditions.